jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ## Explanation

-### Exporting elements for later import
+### Publishing elements for usage elsewhere (within the project)

-For exporting single elements, the RFC introduces the keyword `export`.
+For publishing single elements, the RFC introduces the keyword `publish`.
-All elements within a file are not exportable per default.
+All elements within a file are not published per default.
-Explicitly declaring an element as exportable allows for later import.
+Explicitly declaring an element as published allows for usage elsewhere.

-**Example export**
+**Example publish**

 ```
-export valuetype MyValueType {
+publish valuetype MyValueType {
   // ... details
 }
 ```

-### Bundling elements to a library for later import
+### Bundling elements to a library for usage elsewhere (outside of the project)

-For bundling and exporting elements, the RFC introduces a new concept called `libraries`.
+For bundling and publishing elements, the RFC introduces a new concept called `libraries`.
 A `library` can inhibit `Valuetype`s, `Block`s, `BlockType`s, `Constraint`s, and `Transform`s.
-A library has to define a version in semver syntax.
-A library has to be exported.
+A library is published per default.
-They serve as entry point to a collection of files (local or remote), similarly to JavaScript's `index.js` mechanism.
+All elements within a library have to use the `publish` keyword.

 **Example library**

 ```
-export library MyDomainLibrary version 1.2.3 {
+library MyDomainLibrary {
   // definition of a new valuetype as part of the library
-  valuetype MyDomainSpecificValuetype1 {
+  publish valuetype MyDomainSpecificValuetype1 {
     // ... details of valuetype
   }

   // reference to an existing valuetype to make it part of the library
-  include MyDomainSpecificValuetype2;
+  publish MyDomainSpecificValuetype2;

   // ... possibly more elements
 }